Mind's Eye (The X-Files): Plot

-The district attorney notes that they do not have sufficient evidence to charge a blind woman, and so Marty is released.
+With insufficient evidence to charge her, Marty is released.
 Making her way home, she once again has a vision, this time of Gotts attacking Forester.
-Marty is too late to save the woman, and so she returns to the police station, confessing to the murders.
+Marty is too late to save Forester, and so she returns to the police station, confessing to the murders.
 Mulder—convinced that Marty is innocent—talks to Marty about her mother's murder.
 It is revealed that Gotts is actually Marty's father, and he killed her mother when she was still in the womb.
 Mulder tells Marty that he believes she was given her ability to "see" visions in her mind's eye.
-It is also revealed that Gotts had spent thirty years (that is, Marty’s whole life) in prison until being paroled recently.
-Marty reveals to Mulder and Scully Gotts’s last known location, while Pennock takes her back to her apartment to pick up some things before entering protective custody.
-While packing, Marty has a vision of Gotts in the lobby of her apartment; she knocks Pennock out, takes his gun, and waits for Gotts to find her.
+It is also revealed that Gotts had spent thirty years (Marty’s whole life) in prison until being recently paroled.
+Marty reveals Gotts’ last known location, while Pennock takes her back to her apartment to pick up some things before entering protective custody.
+While packing, Marty has a vision of Gotts in the lobby of her apartment; she knocks Pennock out, takes his gun and waits for Gotts to find her.
 Mulder figures out that Marty had been experiencing Gotts' sight for the thirty years he was in prison, which effectively meant she too had spent her whole life in prison.
-Mulder and Scully arrive at Marty's apartment only to find that Marty killed Gotts.
-She is sent to prison, but finally freed from her father and the visions of his horrible deeds.
+The agents arrive at Marty's apartment only to find that Marty has killed Gotts.
+She is sent to prison but is finally freed from her father.